poetic/short-stack/README.md

 ## Usage

-Running `short-stack` will update short-stack if any updates are available and then it will provision your system to match your ~/.short-stack.yml file.
-If no ~/.short-stack.yml file is present, it will use stack.yml.
-Use `short-stack --generate` to generate a .short-stack.yml file.
+Running `short-stack` will update short-stack if any updates are available and then it will provision your system to match your ~/.stack.yml file.

 See `short-stack --help` for full details on the `short-stack` command.

 ## Contributed Roles

 To add more roles, first add a line to the galaxy file so that they will be downloaded.
-Then add the appropriate configuration to your ~/.short-stack.yml file.
+Then add the appropriate configuration to your ~/.stack.yml file.

 Community contributed roles are available to extend your stack.
 Visit https://galaxy.ansible.com/list#/roles and search for “short-stack”.